gabrielelana/engelbart/README.md

 * Replace the default private.xml file with the one you find in this repository
 * Go to "Change Key"
 * Hit "Reload XML"
-* A section called "Engelbart" should be appeared
+* A section called "Engelbart" should appear
 * Enable all the mappings inside of it
 * Enjoy :-)

 # Last tip

 With [PCKeyboardHack](https://pqrs.org/macosx/keyremap4macbook/pckeyboardhack.html.en) I've remapped my CapsLock to Fn key, so that I can have yet another (sort of) modifier key in my home row!
 What I do with Fn?
 With KeyRemap4MacBook I've remapped Fn+{H,J,K,L} to...
-I let you guess what :-)
+I'll let you guess what :-)